YLMustafa/rockbuster-sql-analysis/README.md

 - Graphs and visualisations created using Tableau can be viewed here:
 - [Tableau Public Link] (https://public.tableau.com/app/profile/leyla.efe/viz/RockbusterDataAnalysisProjectv2/Story1?publish=yes)

+- ### Powerpoint Presentation
+- - Final presentation summarising data analysis and findings:

-- *Note: These visualisations were used to support the final presentation, which was assembled in PowerPoint for delivery to the Rockbuster Stealth Management Board.*
+- *Note: These visualisations were used to support the final presentation, which was assembled in PowerPoint for delivery to the Rockbuster Stealth Management
+  Board.*